kingmike134/LearnGithub/README.md

 Git Commit - This actually saves the file on git and saves the changes made.
 It will save these changes and leave a history of all saves, or commits.
 Think of commit as github's way of saying save.
 Do this by typing "git commit -m "Type Title of change" -m "Type optional description of change" ".
 Now this saves the files only locally.

 Git Push - Makes the commit live on github repository online.
+Just type "git push" in command line.

 ## Subheader - Hidden Files

 When accesing the repository you pulled on your local machine or device, there is hidden folders that show your changes throughout.
 It ends with a ".git" and will track all the saves you made.
 To see these hidden folders just list all hidden directorys by typing "ls -la" in the terminal.
 Make sure you are using bash shell as well.